AnErrupTion/MyFastEmulator/README.md

 ```
 (These are only a few options of MyFastEmulator.
 To see the full list of options, see the `example.conf` file.</a>.)

-  * Use `quickemu` to start the virtual machine:
+  * Use `myfastemu` to start the virtual machine:

 ```
-./quickemu --vm your_configuration_file.conf
+./myfastemu -vm your_configuration_file.conf
 ```

 Which will output something like this: